-Update 12 July 2018: Facebook is having issues on Android.
-The Facebook Android app is apparently crashing for users in the UK and parts of the US.
+Update 13 March 2019: Facebook is having issues on Android and iOS.
+The Facebook apps on iOS and Android are apparently crashing for users in the UK and parts of the US.
 You should still be able to access the service via your browser.

 More than 1 billion people use Facebook every day, so it's a big deal when access to the service is interrupted and it’s not long before users end up at a page like this looking for explanations.
 So in the interests of public service we’ve put together a quick guide that will help you answer that chilling question - is Facebook down?

 Is Facebook down?

 It might sound churlish, but it’s actually very rare for Facebook itself to suffer much in the way of serious downtime.
 You don’t get to be one of the most used portals on the internet without a hugely robust server system, backups, and preventative measures to ward off hackers.
 One easy way to check whether the problem is down to Facebook itself is to access the site from another device.
 If your phone is having trouble, then using a laptop, tablet or switching from your Wi-Fi to 3G should answer that question.
 You can even ask friends or work colleagues if they can get onto the site will let you know whether the issue is local to your device or not.